 All our written examinations will be delivered by remote invigilation.

-You sit the same examination (structure, format and length) online, but in a secure place of your choosing.
+You sit the same examination (structure, format and length) online, but in a quiet, secure place of your choosing.
 Instead of travelling to an examination centre and sitting the computer-based examination with other candidates, you do the same test as originally planned, but at your own computer – e.g. at home or at work.
 Candidates are supervised remotely by invigilators throughout the examination.